 Your touring couch has a Xantrex inverter/charger.
-The remote control module for the inverter is in the roadside roof locker above the TV (example shown above).
+The remote control module for the inverter/charger is in the galley roof locker near the entrance.

 The inverter/charger acts as a pass-through and diverts 120 VAC to the 120-volt system (to operate the air conditioner, hydronic heating element, microwave, and 120 VAC receptacles) and converts 120-volt alternating current to 12-volt direct current to charge the batteries and power the 12V system.